tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Uninitializing the SDK

-This API is used to uninitialize the SDK to make it uninitialized. **Switching accounts requires uninitialization.**
+This API is used to uninitialize the SDK to make it uninitialized. **Switching accounts requires uninitialization**.

 #### Function prototype